 It’s often said that it’s the journey, not the destination, that counts — but when it comes to plastic and reconstructive surgery, the beginning steps are just as important as the final outcome.

 Your choice of plastic surgeon is a choice that will live with you for years, perhaps even for the rest of your life.
 Finding the right surgeon is essential for a good experience and gratifying results.
-This is true for all patients and all procedures, but it is especially true for Asian patients, who have a unique set of physical characteristics, cultural standards and aesthetic preferences that some surgeons may not be equipped to address.
+This is true for all patients and all procedures, but it may be especially true for Asian patients, who have a unique set of physical characteristics, cultural standards and aesthetic preferences that some surgeons may not be equipped to address.

 Finding the best Asian plastic and reconstructive surgeons in Australia requires research and patience.
 Follow the step-by-step journey below to find the right plastic surgeon for your procedure.